Waste (WS)

 Description:

-The table presents an overview of the treatment of toxic waste generated at Rajamangala University of Technology Phra Nakhon during the current reporting year.
-A total of 1.88 tons of toxic waste was produced, consisting of 0.7 tons of electronic equipment, 0.96 tons of laboratory chemicals, and 0.22 tons of used batteries.
+The table presents the treatment of toxic waste generated by Rajamangala University of Technology Phra Nakhon during the current reporting year.
+Toxic waste in this report includes discarded electronic equipment, laboratory chemicals and oils, and used batteries.

 Additional evidence link (i.e., for videos, more images, or other files that are not included in this file):